-It seems like those folks looking for work put quite a bit of time into what hopefully ends up at a mutually-fulfilling position with a firm that inspires them to be very successful.
-Think about it:
+It seems like those folks looking for work put quite a bit of time into what hopefully ends up at a mutually-fulfilling position with a firm that inspires them to succeed.

 - Preparing Foundational Resume

 - Researching Firms / Industries

 - Reviewing Opportunities